Child & Youth Services (CYS)

 Children of retired Army National Guard Soldiers are not eligible for most Child, Youth and School (CYS) Services programs but are eligible for Youth Services (YS) and Sports and Fitness programs.

 The U.S. Army Child, Youth and School (CYS) Services mission is to reduce the conflict between mission requirements and parental responsibilities.
 Programs are designed to support the needs of Army Families located on military installations, in areas where there is no installation, or where services are unavailable at installations due to high demand.
-CYS focus is to:
+The CYS professional staff work hard to make sure they deliver their Families:

 CYS Services System of Care includes: